Laro language: Vowel

 Only vowels with the same [ATR] value can occur together in the same root word.
 The [+ATR] vowel quality is dominant in Laru, spreading to both prefixes and suffixes from both noun and verb roots, as well as spreading from verb suffixes to the root.

-Vowel Elision
+Vowel elision

-A linguistic phenomenon called "vowel elision" in the language being studied.
-Vowel elision occurs when two vowels are joined together through affixation, which means adding a prefix or suffix to a word.The language does not allow vowel sequences, which means that two vowels cannot appear next to each other in a word.
+The language exhibits a linguistic phenomenon known as "vowel elision".
+Vowel elision occurs when two vowels are joined together through affixation, which means adding a prefix or suffix to a word.
+The language does not allow vowel sequences, which means that two vowels cannot appear next to each other in a word.
 To prevent a sequence of two vowels from occurring, the first of the two vowels is elided, which means it is deleted or omitted from the word.